movinalot/azure-202-advanced/content/4_Chapter-Four/4_1-fgt-dployment.md

 ---
-title: "Task 1: FortiGate Deployment"
+title: "Task 1: FortiGate NVA Deployment"
-linkTitle: "Task 1: FortiGate Deployment"
+linkTitle: "Task 1: FortiGate NVA Deployment"
 weight: 1
 ---

-## FortiGate Deployment

-Traditionally FortiGates associated with an Azure Virtual WAN (VWAN) were deployed in a Virtual Network (VNET) that was connected to an Azure Virtual WAN Hub.
-The deployment being done today has FortiGates being deployed directly into (integrated with) the VWAN hub.
-This type of deployment frees the administrator from having to deploy and manage Azure Virtual Machines.
+In task one, you will deploy a FortiGate NVA into the vWAN hub that you have been assigned to.

 1. ***Click*** on VWAN **vwanXX-eastus_VWAN** in your Resource Group. **XX** is the number of your allocated environment.